kensnyder/react-thermals/README.md

 ### Example 1: A store with global state

-In stores/globalStore/globalStore.js we create the store
+We create a store in stores/globalStore/globalStore.js

 ```js
 import { Store, useStoreSelector } from 'react-thermals';